 Blackheads, enlarged pores, oily skin

 Cleansing is an important step in skin care.
-If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, and then follow up with a cleanser.
-A gentle cleanser is half the battle for healthy skin, so choose your cleanser wisely.
+If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, and then use a cleanser.
+A gentle cleanser is already half the battle for healthy skin, so choose your cleanser carefully.

 Daily Skin Care Routine